-The establishment has been licensed by the HTA since January 2013 and this was the establishment's third audit.
-Prior to that two site visit audits have been conducted; the most recent previous audit took place in November 2017.
+The establishment has been licensed by the HTA since December 2012.
+This was the establishment's third audit.
+Prior to that two site visits of the establishment have been conducted; the most recent previous audit took place in May 2018.